 We would like to show the year in which the degree was awarded.
 However, some sources show the year according to when the notification was received.
 When so informed we will try to correct this sort of error.

 We would like to give the complete dissertation title for everybody.
 However, currently our ability is limited by certain technical considerations.
 As these are resolved there may be more detail in the titles.
-Please help us by sending us corrections when the titles are incomplete or contain undecoded TEX code or other errors.
+Please help us by sending us corrections when the titles are incomplete or contain undecoded TeX code or other errors.
+Since we now use MathJax to display thesis titles, please bring titles that should have math formatted using TeX/LaTeX to our attention by submitting an update.

 Comments on searching

 We try to show complete names.
 If, however, the name by which you know a person does not appear in a search on last and first names then try entering the name as a middle name.
 We try to put all names, which a person may have used at one time, in the "middle name" field.
-If a person's name contains a letter other that the twenty-six which are available we try to show the name correctly.
-However, under these circumstances when one enters a request one is limited.
-In these circumstances try using the alphabetical search by the first two letters or by a string of letters not involving the problem character.
-For instance the name "Müller" can not be entered.
-Try entering the string "ller".
+If a person's name contains a letter other that the twenty-six which are commonly available we try to show the name correctly.
+We have a rather robust search function, so entering "Muller" will also match Müller.
+Partial string matches are also possible, so you could enter "ller" to find Muller, Mueller, and Müller, but also many others will come up such as Keller.
 Similarly, if you recall that someone attended a university with "south" as part of the name but you don't recall whether it was South Carolina or South Florida or South Africa... simply enter the string "south" as the school.
 You will, of course, receive many listings, thus at least a partial name, first, last or middle, may help to refine the search.